Pylons/pyramid/docs/narr/project.rst

 options.
 This file is appropriate to use instead of ``development.ini`` when you put your application into production.

+It's important to use ``production.ini`` (and *not* ``development.ini``) to benchmark your application and put it into production.  ``development.ini`` configures your system with a debug toolbar that helps development, but the inclusion of this toolbar slows down page rendering times by over an order of magnitude.
+The debug toolbar is also a potential security risk if you have it configured incorrectly.

 .. index::
    single: MANIFEST.in